Camps in Finland and Estonia

 The other week is the camp period.
 The participants stay together in an accommodation arranged by the organizing Rotarians and follow a daily program that is set by the camp theme.
 During this period, the camp may also visit companies and organizations relevant to the theme.

-The camps are open to the youth of European countries, Turkey, Israel, USA, and Canada.
-The age requirements vary from camp to camp.
+The participant age requirements vary from camp to camp.
 Camps are open to everyone, so you do not have to be from a Rotary family.
 The language of the camps is English.
 We prefer candidates that are flexible in their diet.

 Our districts have a Rotary International Youth Exchange Certificate.
 Therefore, we accept students from the certified districts only.